The Bee Gees

 In 1987 their album E.S.P. released did a record business selling over three million copies of the album.
 Bee Gees single, “You Win Again” going to number one in several countries of the world.
 In 1997 they did a live recital named “One Night Only” in Las Vegas; over 5 million CD’s of this concert sold around the world.

 As most know they have lost Andy and Maurice and I know that pain.
-(Since this writing; Robin, too.)
+(Since this writing; Robin, too, besides both parents.)

 I can't begin to explain the love I have always had for the Bee Gees, including Andy, but everyone who knows me knows.
 I had to hide my Bee Gee music many times from the ones who wanted to hear someone else for awhile.
 I lived and felt their joys and their pains.
 It is a love I wish they could know.
 As I am sure they had from so many like me.
 Devoted fans.